Are Bonds a Good Retirement Investment Option?

 Here are some potential risks associated with bonds:

 Credit or Default Risk: Credit risk, also known as default risk, is the probability a bond issuer will fail to make a principal or interest payment to the investor.
-What an investor earns on a bond investment often correlates to the bond issuerās creditworthiness, often measured by bond ratings from public ratings agencies.
-The worst-case credit risk scenario would be an issuer defaulting on a bond an investor had planned to hold through its maturity.
-When this happens, the investor can lose the entire principal investment and the anticipated interest payments.
+If an issuer defaults on a bond, the investor can lose the entire principal investment and the anticipated interest payments.

 Types of Bonds